BugBusterSWE/adminManual/chapters/authenticationAndProfileManagement.md

 You will have to fill out a form.
 In this form you should insert your registration email and click on the *Reset Password* button.
 An email containing more instructions will be sent to the previously inserted address.

 ## Access and change personal profile
 In order to access the profile's edit page, click on the email address on the menu bar and select *Profile*.
-Here the user can modify his/her email address and password.
+Here you can modify your email address and password.